From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate

 Besides mathematical arguments, we argue that the audience and the chamber are fundamentally different objects.
-By construction, one would expect that the chamber is tightly coupled to the audience because the audience determines the chamber.
-For instance, if a user has a big audience, we expect her to have a big chamber as well.
-Surprisingly, the correlation correlation between audience and chamber sizes is very low ($\rho = 0.26$), suggesting that they are loosely coupled (see Fig. \ref{fig:size_correlations}).
+By construction, one would expect the chamber to be tightly coupled to the audience because the audience determines the chamber.
+For instance, if a user has a big audience, we expect her to also have a big chamber.
+Surprisingly, the correlation between audience and chamber sizes is very low ($\rho = 0.26$), suggesting that they are loosely coupled (see Fig. \ref{fig:size_correlations}).

-We further analyze the behavior of the chambers by removing the coupling of their audiences.
-To do so, when comparing high-impact users $i$ and $j$, we remove the common audience members of $i$ and $j$ and construct their chambers \textit{without} them.
+We further analyze the chambers' behavior by removing their audiences' coupling.
+When comparing high-impact users $i$ and $j$, we remove the common audience members of $i$ and $j$ and construct their chambers \textit{without} them.
 In Fig. \ref{fig:subchamber_dist}, we compare the overlap similarity distributions with and without removing the common audience members.
 Both are bimodal.
 We observe that the expected overlap of the second peak decreases but is still significantly high.
 Moreover, both distributions share the same bimodal structure with a similar cutoff, indicating that we only removed redundant information by removing the coupling caused by the audiences.
 This suggests that the chamber is more robust to missing information.

 Finally, we argue that the audience is a collection of information \textit{consumers}, whereas a chamber is a collection of information \textit{sources}.
-On the one hand, every member of the audience consumes information from the leading user in a traditional one-to-many fashion.
-On the other hand, the audience consumes information from the chamber in a many-to-many fashion, where the ideological coherence comes from considering the chamber as a whole and not its individual members.
-Thus, the overlap between chambers reflects the similarity between the many-to-many information channels of the audiences, giving us a proxy of the ideological (dis)similarities between leading users/leading users.
+On the one hand, every audience member consumes information from the leading user in a traditional one-to-many fashion.
+On the other hand, the audience consumes information from the chamber in a many-to-many fashion, where the ideological coherence comes from considering the chamber as a whole and not its members.
+Thus, the overlap between chambers reflects the similarity between the audiences' many-to-many information channels, giving us a proxy of the ideological (dis)similarities between leading users/leading users.